Indian cuisine: Ireland

 Ireland's first Indian restaurant, the Indian Restaurant and Tea Rooms, opened in 1908 on Sackville Street, now O'Connell Street, in Dublin.
 Today, Indian restaurants are commonplace in most Irish cities and towns.
 Non-Chinese Asians are the fastest growing ethnic group in Ireland.

 United States

 A survey by The Washington Post in 2007 stated that more than 1,200 Indian food products had been introduced into the United States since 2000.
 There are numerous Indian restaurants across the US, which vary based on regional culture and climate.
 North Indian and South Indian cuisines are especially well represented.
-Most Indian restaurants in the United States serve Americanized versions of North Indian food, which is generally less spicy than its Indian equivalents.
+Most Indian restaurants in the United States serve Americanised versions of North Indian food, which is generally less spicy than its Indian equivalents.

-At sit-down restaurants with North Indian cuisine (the most common), complimentary papadum is served with three dipping sauces—typically hari chutney (mint and cilantro), imli chutney (taramind), and a spicy red chili or onion chutney—in place of European-style bread before the meal.
+At sit-down restaurants with North Indian cuisine (the most common), complimentary papadum is served with three dipping sauces—typically hari chutney (mint and cilantro), imli chutney (taramind), and a spicy red chilli or onion chutney—in place of European-style bread before the meal.